On my second day of my stopover in New Zealand I headed South-East about three hours out of Auckland.

 To my surprise I spotted a brand new RENISHAW AM250 system.
 I was aware of two other systems, an EOS M270 and

-a SLM Solutions SLM280HL but RENISHAW’s system had been installed just a few days prior to my visit.
+an SLM Solutions SLM280HL but RENISHAW’s system had just been installed a few days prior to my visit.

-So it just got filled with Nickel-based Inconel material and parameter development started.
+So it just got filled with Nickel-based Inconel material and the parameter development had started.

-I took a shaky video with my iphone: https://youtu.be/4IBg17xUnYQ
+So I took a shaky video with my iphone, cheeck it out https://youtu.be/4IBg17xUnYQ

 Of course it is interesting to see a facility operating three laser based powder fusion systems from three different machine manufacturers.

 Especially at such a remote location, where the support from the OEM is about 20 000 kilometers away.